FAQ's Fall 2020 Reopening

 As you know from your own experience, it is not possible to completely isolate anyone and provide a 100% guarantee they will not get sick.
 As a group, children are the least likely to suffer severe effects of COVID-19 illness and WPS has a clearly defined plan to try and limit the exposure and transmission of the coronavirus.
 WPS is in continual contact with the Tri-County Health Department and will adjust plans based on the latest information available.
 Highlights of the plan include:

-- Wearing of masks or other facial coverings
+- Wearing of masks or other facial coverings will be mandatory.

-- Parents will not be allowed inside schools
+- Parents will not be allowed inside schools.

-- Students will stay in small groups whenever possible
+- Students will stay in small groups whenever possible.

 - Social distancing will be observed and practiced to the fullest level possible.